Mike Gesicki Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Matchup vs. New England

-- Gesicki is averaging 12 receiving yards per game in seven career matchups against the Patriots, 32.5 fewer than his receiving yards prop bet over/under for Sunday's game (44.5).
+- Against the Patriots, Gesicki has averaged 12 receiving yards per game in his seven career matchups, 30.5 fewer than his over/under for Sunday's game.

-- Gesicki has caught a touchdown pass versus the Patriots once, but did not have multiple TDs in that game.
+- In seven matchups, Gesicki has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Patriots.

-- The Patriots are conceding 208.0 passing yards per game this year, the NFL's third-ranked pass defense.
+- The 208.0 passing yards the Patriots allow per game makes them the NFL's third-ranked pass defense this season.

-- The Patriots have given up 20 passing TDs this year (1.3 per game), ranking them fourth among NFL defenses.
+- With 20 passing TDs allowed this year, the Patriots defense is ranked fourth in the league.

 Recent Performances

-- In last week's game against the Titans, Gesicki was targeted seven times and racked up four catches for 51 yards.
+- In last week's matchup with the Titans, Gesicki hauled in four passes for 51 yards while being targeted seven times.

-- Over his last three games, Gesicki racked up 12 catches on 19 targets and averaged 38.7 receiving yards.

 Gesicki's Miami Teammates